Patient and Public Involvement

 We know that patient involvement leads to better design – and in turn, better research

-In the spring, we conducted a survey to help us create our own database of CF trials, which would be a valuable resource for people affected by CF seeking trials they or their loved ones may be suitable for.
-Taking this feedback into account, and following futher user testing over the summer, our Trials Tracker is now up and running, providing a comprehensive list of all current trials and a filter search function.
+In spring 2017, we conducted a survey to help us create our own database of CF trials, which would be a valuable resource for people affected by CF seeking trials they or their loved ones may be suitable for.
+Taking this feedback into account, and following further user testing over the summer, our Trials Tracker is now up and running, providing a comprehensive list of all current trials and a filter search and watch list function.

 The history of clinical trials